 Slabs on grade with turned-down footings cast monolithically shall have a minimum of one No. 4 bar at the top and bottom of the footing, or one No. 5 bar or two No. 4 bars in the middle third of the footing depth.
 Where a slab is not cast monolithically with the footing, No. 3 or larger vertical dowels with standard hooks (complying with R608.5.4.5) on each end shall be installed at no more than 4 feet on center in accordance with Fig. R403.1.3, Detail 2.
-Section R403.1.3.
+Section R403.1.3.3.

-- 42. Grounding electrodes.
+- 46. Grounding electrodes.
 When concrete reinforcing bars are installed in concrete footings, the following requirements shall be met to provide for a grounding electrode system: - 1.
 Uncoated No. 4 reinforcing bar installed not less than 3 inches from the bottom of the footing and not less than 20 feet in length encased with a minimum of 2 inches of concrete. - 2.
 An uncoated No. 4 reinforcing bar stubbed up at least 12 inches above the floor plate line and tightly attached to the reinforcing bar located in the footing.
 The spliced lap of the stubbed up bar to the footing bar shall be a minimum of 12 inches.
-Section R403.1.8 - 43.
+Section R403.1.8 - 47.
 Wood sill plate anchor bolts shall be min.
 1/2-inch diameter, 7 inches embedment, max.
 6 feet on center and not more than 12 inches from a corner or less than 7 bolt diameters from mudsill splice.
 Min.
 2 anchor bolts per plate.
 These requirements apply to all exterior walls, interior braced panel walls and interior load bearing walls.
-Walls connecting offset braced wall panels and 24 inches or shorter in length are permitted to be connected to the foundation with one anchor bolt located in the middle third of the plate and, such walls 12 inches or shorter in length are permitted without anchorage to the foundation as long as they are connected to the adjacent braced panels at the corners per Figure R602.10.4.4(1).
+Walls connecting offset braced wall panels and 24 inches or shorter in length are permitted to be connected to the foundation with one anchor bolt located in the middle third of the plate, and walls 12 inches or shorter in length are permitted without anchorage to the foundation, as long as such walls are connected to the adjacent braced panels at the corners as shown in Item 9 of Table R602.3(1).
+Steel framing shall be anchored in accordance with Section R505.3.1 or R603.3.1, as applicable.
 Sections R403.1.6 and R403.1.6.1.